PhilipQuirke/verified_transformers/mixed_model.md

 Specifically, our hypothesis is that the model's algorithm steps are:
 ![Hypo2_A2Calc](./assets/Hypothesis2_A2_Calc.png?raw=true "Hypothesis2 A2 Calc")

+TODO: In Paper 2, for consistency, update the text and all diagrams containing this terminology.
 Questions/Thoughts:
 - This mixed-model BA nodes are BA+BS nodes in the mixed model.
 How does that work?
 (Note: BS and BA give same result in edge case when D'=0 or D=D'=5.
 Our tests avoid this.)
 - This mixed-model MC nodes are sometimes MC+BO nodes in the mixed model.
 How does that work?